Angelos-Gk/RNA-seq-analysis/README.md

 # RNAseq data manipulation
-An example script on how to manipulate RNA sequencing data (differential gene expression)
+Two example scripts on how to manipulate RNA sequencing data (differential gene expression) and how to visualize using various plots